 - A rich and diverse culture

-The Best places for expats to live in Spain
+The best cities for expats to live in Spain

-With Spain being the second largest country in western Europe, you will find plenty of options to settle down in.
-Whether you prefer living in a large or small city or a picturesque villa on the Mediterranean coast, you will find all sorts of options open to you in Spain.
+With Spain being the second largest country in Western Europe, you will find plenty of options to settle down in.
+Whether you prefer living in a large or small city or a picturesque villa on the Mediterranean coast, you will find all sorts of options in Spain.
 Some of the best places to live in Spain as an expat are:

 - The Canary Islands

 The Golden Visa scheme in Spain is a type of residency by investment visa program several European countries have introduced.
 Established by the Spanish government in 2013, the program is designed for non-EU foreigners looking to invest in the country in exchange for residency.
 There is a range of investment options, with the minimum investment being €500,000 in real estate.

 Qualifying applicants and their immediate family members are issued with a renewable residency visa, as well as a possible pathway to Spanish permanent residency after five years.
 Golden Visa holders who have lived in Spain for ten years may be eligible for Spanish citizenship.

 White-washed buildings against the backdrop of deep blue seas in Mykonos are just one of the appealing aspects of relocating to Greece.
 The county is renowned for its picturesque landscapes and profound history, significantly contributing to the world’s cultural heritage.
 Greece’s influence on philosophy, art, politics, and language is immeasurable, and its ancient sites, like the Acropolis and Delphi, continue to inspire new generations.